ShameerMasroor/Aeras/README.md

-# 🌲 AURORA – Multi-UAV SAR System with LI-SLAM & FASTLIO2
+# 🌲 Aeras – Multi-UAV SAR System with LI-SLAM & FASTLIO2

-Welcome to **AURORA** – a modular, simulation-ready, multi-UAV system for **Search and Rescue (SAR)** in complex **forest environments**.
-Developed at **Habib University** as a final-year Capstone Project, AURORA integrates cutting-edge SLAM, path planning, and human detection technologies under one unified framework.
+Welcome to **Aeras** – a modular, simulation-ready, multi-UAV system for **Search and Rescue (SAR)** in complex **forest environments**.
+Developed at **Habib University** as a final-year Capstone Project, Aeras integrates cutting-edge SLAM, path planning, and human detection technologies under one unified framework.

-Built with **ROS2 (Humble)**, **Gazebo Classic**, and real-time LiDAR-thermal SLAM pipelines, AURORA is purpose-designed for GPS-denied, under-canopy scenarios where traditional SAR efforts struggle.
+Built with **ROS2 (Humble)**, **Gazebo Classic**, and real-time LiDAR-thermal SLAM pipelines, Aeras is purpose-designed for GPS-denied, under-canopy scenarios where traditional SAR efforts struggle.

 ---

 ## 📺 Demo Video

-See AURORA in action – live mapping, autonomous flight, and human detection in a simulated dense forest:
+See Aeras in action – live mapping, autonomous flight, and human detection in a simulated dense forest:

 [![Demo Video](Thumbnail.png)](https://youtu.be/zFVc0A3nOic)